adiallo22/Choizi/README.md

 5. Authentication with a beautiful sign in and sign up flow
 6. Modify your profile
 7. Show a matching animation when 2 users like each other
+8. Modify your credentials
+9. Uplooad and replace photos

 <br>
 <br>